Kaustubh-a11y/MedxPlain/explain2.md

 # MedXplain Presentation Guide & Slide-by-Slide Technical Breakdown (`explain2.md`)

-This document provides a comprehensive, slide-by-slide technical explanation of the `MedXplain_Presentation.pptx` presentation deck, followed by a complete **Presentation Script & Speaker Notes** section detailing exactly **what to speak at which slide**, team member speaking allocations, and cues for evaluators.
+This document provides a comprehensive, slide-by-slide technical explanation of the `MedXplain_Presentation.pptx` presentation deck, followed by a complete **Presentation Script & Speaker Notes** section detailing **what to speak at which slide**, team member presentation dynamics, and evaluators' Q&A cues.

 ---